 The mixture then spends time roasting in the oven and comes out as the sweet, sticky goodness that is marmalade.

 To be honest, it’s hard to tell how much of the tea flavor was actually infused into the marmalade.
 Wine, vinegar and onions are a pretty powerful combination to stand up to.
 But the marmalade sure does taste good.
 It’s very sweet, kind of fruity, not too sharp, and it retained a very fresh onion flavor.

 Oh, and it’s fantastic stirred up in some organic sour cream, with olive oil kettle-style potato chips as a dipper.
 I even brewed the Yunnan as an iced tea on the side.

 Happy cooking and sipping!

-(Adapted from the Onion Marmalade recipe posted on Laurie Peiper’s blog, A Taste of Morning)
+Adapted by Suzanne Klein, Tea Foodie from the Onion Marmalade recipe posted on Laurie Peiper’s blog, A Taste of Morning.

 Makes about 1½ cups

 2 tablespoons extra virgin olive oil